Chien-Ming Wang: 2010–2012

 On February 19, 2010, the Washington Nationals announced they had signed Wang as a free agent to a $2 million deal (plus up to $3 million in incentives).
 In June, it was thought that Wang would return to the majors in late July or early August.
 However, Wang's rehabilitation had been inconsistent, and there was no timetable for his return to the majors.
 In September, the Nationals acknowledged that Wang would not pitch in the majors at all during the season, but instead was preparing for the instructional leagues in the fall.

 Wang was non-tendered after the 2010 season.
 On December 16, 2010, Wang re-signed with the Nationals to a one-year, $1 million contract with $4 million worth of potential performance incentives.
 After continuing his injury rehabilitation, he began a formal rehab assignment on June 27 with the Nationals' Class A farm team, the Hagerstown Suns, pitching three innings, allowing two earned runs while striking out three and walking none.
 Although his velocity topped out at around 90 mph, it mostly sat between 86 and 88 mph.
 In his second start, on July 2 with the high-A Potomac Nationals, Wang pitched four shutout innings, and allowed two walks while striking out two.
 63% of his 38 pitches were strikes while his velocity hit 91 mph in his final inning of work.

 Following a July 24 start for the Triple-A Syracuse Chiefs, Wang made his Nationals debut on July 29.

 Wang ended the season with 11 starts, recorded 4–3 with a 4.04 ERA.
 He also made his first hit and first RBI in the majors in his final start of the season on September 24 against the Atlanta Braves' starting pitcher Brandon Beachy.

 On October 30, 2011, Wang was granted free agency.
 Five days later on November 4, Wang re-signed with the Nationals to a one-year, $4 million contract.

 On March 15, 2012, Wang sustained an injury to his left hamstring, placing him on the DL.

 On May 25, Wang pitched in the majors for the first time since going on the disabled list.
 He went three innings in his first win that season.
 Wang then replaced Ross Detwiler in the team's starting rotation.
 In just four starts, Wang went 1–3 with an ERA of 6.10 and 11 strikeouts.

-On September 23, Wang hit the first career double against Milwaukee Brewers' starting pitcher Yovani Gallardo.
+On September 23, Wang hit his first career double against Milwaukee Brewers' starting pitcher Yovani Gallardo.